Employment and related matters

 How we can help

-If you are an employer in the Derby area we will be more than happy to provide you with assistance or any additional information required on good procedures for recruitment so please do contact us at Sealy Shaw.
+If you are an employer in the Derby area we will be more than happy to provide you with assistance or any additional information required on dismissal procedures so please do contact us at Sealy Shaw.